 Serve Washington requires all programs use the AmeriCorps designated vendors; Truescreen and Fieldprint.
 Truescreen will provide the NSOPW check, Washington State of Service check, and State of Residence check (if different from the Washington State of Service check).
 Fieldprint will provide the FBI check.
 Both vendor platforms allow for full completion of NSCHC including electronic adjudication - the final step to a compliant check.
-AmeriCorps has developed a manual to assist programs in using Truescreen and Fieldprint (scroll down to How to Conduct NSCHC until you see Using AmeriCorps Approved Vendors Manual).
-There is also a Learning Pathway in Litmos.
+AmeriCorps has developed a manual to assist programs in using Truescreen and Fieldprint (see the <a href="Using AmeriCorps Approved Vendors Truescreen and Fieldprint Manual).
+There is also a Learning

+Pathway in Litmos.
 (In rare cases Serve Washington will entertain an alternate process if the program can justify the need and ensure a compliant policy/procedure.
 Written approval is required.)